Irrigation and Landscape Ordinance for New Single-Family Residential Developments

-After outreach to the public and stakeholders and collecting valuable input throughout 2022, Austin Water Conservation have identified the proposed activities to transform landscapes for new single-family homes during an August 10 public meeting and are working with other pertinent city departments to implement the activities in a timely, but effective manner.
-Please view the August 10 public meeting slide deck and video for more information.
+After outreach to the public and stakeholders and collecting valuable input throughout 2022, Austin Water's Conservation Division has identified the proposed activities to transform landscapes for new single-family homes.
+Staff is also working with other pertinent city departments to implement the activities in a timely, but effective manner.
+Please view the August 10 public meeting video for more information.

 Staff will post quarterly updates regarding implementation progress of the various activities.

-• Required water-efficient plants - The requirement for new homebuilders to use 90% of the installed plants from the Environmental Criteria Manual Appendix N is anticipated to take place in the spring of 2024.
+- Required water-efficient plants - The requirement for new homebuilders to use 90% of the installed plants from the Environmental Criteria Manual Appendix N is to be determined.

-• Required irrigation pressure components, irrigation area limit, and laundry to landscape graywater reuse plumbing – All three components will be a part of Development Service Department’s revised local amendments to the 2024 Unified Plumbing Code.
-Internal discussions have already started with stakeholder discussion anticipated to take place in the final quarter of 2023.
+- Required irrigation pressure components, irrigation area limit, and laundry to landscape graywater reuse plumbing – All three components will be a part of Development Service Department’s revised local amendments to the 2024 Unified Plumbing Code.
+Public input is currently being collected on the proposed changes to the plumbing code until June 16, 2024.
+Additional information can be found here.

-• New irrigation inspections – Are expected to start no sooner than January 2024.
+- New irrigation inspections – Are expected to start no sooner than summer 2024.
 The inspections will ensure that current local and state requirements are met in new irrigation systems.

-• New homeowner irrigation check-ups and a new homebuilder rainwater harvesting incentive program - Will be initiated in spring of 2024.
+- New homeowner irrigation check-ups and a new homebuilder rainwater harvesting incentive program - Initiation time to be determined.

 Why we are focusing on new Residential Landscapes and Irrigation: